rhappdev/api-first-workshop/docs/exercise-2.md

 });
 ```

-4. In the request url/address bar, replace the `{{ baseUrl }}` with `{{ url }}`.
-5. Verify tests by selecting the `Send` button.
+3. Verify tests by selecting the **Send** button.

-#### GET - Get Item
+#### GET - Get an Item

-For this GET request, an `itemId` is passed as a param and a single object is returned.
-We will use our tests to validate the schema of the response and the expected statusCode.
-As with the previous intrustions, navigate tot he `Examples` tab for this request and open the editor.
+For this GET request, an `itemId` is passed as a parameter and a single object is returned.
+We will use our tests to validate the schema of the response and the expected status code.
+As with the previous intrustions, navigate to the `Examples` tab for this request and open the editor.

-1. In the example request url/address bar, replace the `{{ baseUrl }}` with `{{ url }}`.
-2. In the example request url/address bar, replace the `<string>` with `1234`.
+1. In the example request URL/address bar, replace the `<string>` with `1234`.
-3. In the example request body, paste the object below, save chnages and close window.
+2. In the example request body, paste the object below, click **Save Example** and close the window to go back to the request tab.

 ```json
 {